NRC policy on Conflict of Interest and post-employment

 2.2 Outside employment or activities

-NRC employees who anticipate receiving (or who have received) a benefit or income either directly or indirectly from NRC under contractual or other arrangements outside their employment are required to declare such contractual or other arrangements to the Secretary General.
-The Secretary General will determine whether the arrangement presents a real, apparent or potential conflict of interest.
+NRC employees who anticipate receiving (or who have received) a benefit or income either directly or indirectly from NRC under contractual or other arrangements outside their employment are required to declare such contractual or other arrangements to the Senior Ethics Officer.
+The Senior Ethics Officer will determine whether the arrangement presents a real, apparent or potential conflict of interest.
 NRC may require that the contract be modified or terminated.

-NRC employees who are considering seeking nomination as a candidate or becoming a candidate in a federal, provincial, territorial or municipal election should declare their intentions to the Secretary General.
+NRC employees who are considering seeking nomination as a candidate or becoming a candidate in a federal, provincial, territorial or municipal election should declare their intentions to the Senior Ethics Officer.

-NRC employees who plan to engage in any other political activity that could constitute a conflict of interest are also required to declare it to the Secretary General.
+NRC employees who plan to engage in any other political activity that could constitute a conflict of interest are also required to declare it to the Senior Ethics Officer.

 2.3 Gifts, hospitality and other benefits